impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 ## File Permissions

 Why is it necessary to run `chmod +x` on our file, before we can execute it?
 Why can't a user execute their own file by default?
-I asked myself this same question, and since I couldn't find an answer online already, [I asked StackOverflow](https://archive.ph/G8Ine).
+I asked myself this same question, and since I couldn't find an answer online already, [I asked StackOverflow](https://web.archive.org/web/20230406160905/https://stackoverflow.com/questions/75627561/my-umask-output-is-022-why-cant-i-execute-a-file-i-just-created-without-c/){:target="_blank" rel="noopener"}.

 The question I asked involves a command called `umask` which isn't super-important here.
 The thrust of my question was "Why can't a file's creator execute a file without jumping through `chmod` hoops?"
 The answer came about in the comments below one of the answers: